 Violence is not necessarily found in all human societies past or present.
-It is possible that widespread violence, developing into what one author calls a "Domination System"

-(Wink, 1992), emerged in human history only after a certain degree of societal density, complexity and conflict had been reached.
+It is possible that widespread violence, developing into what one author calls a "Domination System" (Wink, 1992), emerged in human history only after a certain degree of societal density, complexity and conflict had been reached.

 According to René Girard, however, who has been studying violence and its cultural origins during the past 40 years, violence is basic to human society from its earliest beginnings.
-Violence within a given society would build up to a certain point, then erupt sometimes into uncontrolled mayhem.
+In fact, Girard presents a convincing case that the origin of all culture, past and present, no exceptions, is violence, or what he calls "the founding murder".
+Violence is in fact what creates social cohesion, indispensable for human culture to emerge.
+Violence within a given society, argues Girard, builds up to a certain point, then erupts into uncontrolled mayhem.
 The impetus towards violence arises from what Girard calls "mimetic desire": imitating the desire of another.
-So for example, a child in the nursery picks up a toy, and suddenly another child in the nursery wants it.
+So for example, a child in the nursery picks up a toy, and suddenly another child in the nursery wants it, and only it.
 And violence erupts!
-This is how Tom Sawyer in Mark Twain's classic got his fence painted!
-It is also the story of Jacob's repeated run-ins with Esau in the Bible.
+This is how Tom Sawyer in Mark Twain's classic got his fence painted, and how Madison Avenue entices the world to part with its money!

-Violence often follows from this "mimetic desire" - this covetousness.
-As James puts it succinctly: "What causes fights and quarrels among you?
+Violence generally follows from this "mimetic desire" - this covetousness.
+As the biblical writer James puts it succinctly: "What causes fights and quarrels among you?
 Don't they come from your desires that battle within you?
 You want something but you don't get it.
 You kill and covet, but you cannot have what you want.
 You quarrel and fight (4:1 & 2)."